-- Press the Camera key in the Main screen to display the images taken by the rear camera. - 2.
-Press the Camera key again or other key to return to the Main screen.
+- Press the Camera key in the Main screen to display the images taken by the rear camera. - Press the Camera key again or other key to return to the Main screen.
+Refer to "ON/OFF setting" on page 2-28.
+Refer to "Camera (If equipped)" on page 2-52.